-- the amount of net product revenue generated by sales of our OCS Consoles, OCS disposable sets and other products that may be approved in the United States and select non-U.S. markets, revenue generated by our services, and expansion of the NOP; - the costs and expenses of expanding our U.S. and non-U.S. sales and marketing infrastructure and our manufacturing operations; - the extent to which our OCS products are adopted by the transplant community; - the ability of our customers to obtain adequate reimbursement from third-party payors for procedures performed using the OCS products;
+- the amount of net product revenue generated by sales of our OCS Consoles, OCS disposable sets and other products that may be approved in the United States and select non-U.S. markets, revenue generated by our services, and growth of the NOP; - the costs and expenses of expanding our U.S. and non-U.S. sales and marketing infrastructure and our manufacturing operations; - the extent to which our OCS products are adopted by the transplant community; - the ability of our customers to obtain adequate reimbursement from third-party payors for procedures performed using the OCS products; - the degree of success we experience in commercializing our OCS products for additional indications; - the costs, timing and outcomes of post-approval studies or any future clinical studies and regulatory reviews, including to seek and obtain approvals for new indications for our OCS products;

-- the degree of success we experience in commercializing our OCS products for additional indications; - the costs, timing and outcomes of post-approval studies or any future clinical studies and regulatory reviews, including to seek and obtain approvals for new indications for our OCS products; - the emergence of competing or complementary technologies or procedures; - the number and types of future products we develop and commercialize; - the cost of development of the next generation OCS; - the costs associated with building our commercial operations, including the NOP; - the costs associated with establishing an aviation and logistics business or strategic relationship, including by means of acquisitions, joint ventures or strategic investments; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the level of our selling, general and administrative expenses.
+- the emergence of competing or complementary technologies or procedures; - the number and types of future products we develop and commercialize; - the cost of development of the next generation OCS; - the costs associated with building our commercial operations, including the NOP; - the costs associated with establishing and growing our aviation and logistics business, including by means of the acquisition of fixed-wing aircraft or other acquisitions, joint ventures or strategic investments; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; and - · the level of our selling, general and administrative expenses.